Dear

 the dominant form of its mutated gene, yet is different in appearance than both the wild-type and homozygous forms.

-Homozygous = A state
+Homozygous = A state in

-from both the wild-type and the heterozygous (co-dominant) forms.
+both the wild-type and the heterozygous (co-dominant) forms.

 Hypomelanistic = An animal